21 Tips for Traveling to Peru

 15) Prepare your electronics!
 The Voltage Is Higher in Peru.

 If you are from the U.S., you don’t need a power adapter because we use the same plugs as Peru.
 However, you should note the difference in the electrical sockets of the U.S. (120 volts) and Peru (220 volts).
-This isn’t an issue because most electronics tend to work with a wide range of voltages, but your devices will charge much faster and heat up while doing so.
-Make sure to unplug your devices when you’re done charging so you don’t stress the circuitry.
+This isn’t an issue because most electronics work with a wide range of voltages, but your devices will charge much faster and heat up.
+Unplug your devices when you’re done charging so you don’t stress the circuitry.

 Public Restroom

-16) Bring your own toilet paper and don’t flush it in the toilet.
+16) Bring your toilet paper, and don’t flush it in the toilet.

-You usually have to pay a small fee (1-2 soles) to use public bathrooms at historical sites.
-I highly recommend carrying toilet paper or wipes with you, because it is not always available in restrooms.
-Also, don’t throw the paper in the toilet, because this clogs drainage system and causes flooding.
-There is usually a trash bin next to the toilet for your tissue.
+You usually must pay a small fee (1-2 soles) to use public bathrooms at historical sites.
+I highly recommend carrying toilet paper or wipes because they are not always available in restrooms.
+Also, don’t throw paper in the toilet because this clogs the drainage system and causes flooding.
+There is usually a trash bin next to the bathroom for your tissue.

 Sacred Valley Preparation